Social Icons

 Directed by Guy Hamilton

-Evil Under the Sun is not as cool and good as the movie Death on the Nile (1978), which also starred Peter Ustinov as Hercule Poirot.
-The movie had a real problem, it took almost an hour for the murder to happen, which are not the most entertaining minutes.
-But then when the murder does happen we are thrown into the mix as we always are with Christie’s work.
-After the murder the movie does pick up and gets very very interesting, because you really want to know who has just helped rid the world of an awful person.
+Evil Under the Sun is not as cool or good as the movie Death on the Nile (1978), which also starred Peter Ustinov as Hercule Poirot.
+The movie had a real problem: it took almost an hour for the murder to happen.
+Those first sixty minutes are not the most entertaining.
+However, once the murder finally occurs, the film pulls you in, as is always the case with Christie’s work.
+After that point, the story gets very, very interesting because you genuinely want to know who just helped rid the world of such an awful person.

-Here is a character which was so well placed in a situation that to be honest her death seemed like a relief to even you the viewer.
-Her personality was very annoying and her total disregard for her step-daughter made me dislike her more than I should.
+The victim is a character so well-placed in the story that, to be honest, her death feels like a relief—even to you, the viewer.
+Her personality is incredibly irritating, and her total disregard for her stepdaughter makes her even more unlikeable than she already is.

 0 comments: